nadeem0205/Assignment/README.md

 ## Deployment

-To deploy this project in shell write the following
+To deploy this project in shell change the working directory to this repository and write the following shell command

 ```bash
   python source.py